If you wondered why I needed a Raspberry Pi case that could also hold a Raspberry Pi Camera… well, seriously, don’t you people know me by now!? :)

 Once up and running, I added Avahi to give the Raspberry Pi a nice network name (camerapi.local) and I also installed Netatalk to allow my Mac OS X machines to easily connect to it.
 Neither of these are required for the camera stuff, but I tend to drop these on most Linux machines I use.

-As for the image capture, while the camera utilities have some time lapse capabilities, they did not work for me, which is fine, I did my own time.
+As for the image capture, while the camera utilities have some time lapse capabilities, they did not work for me, which is fine, I created my own.
 (I should note that the Raspberry Pi is for educational use, so I try to follow that idea and, well, learn a lot while using it.)

 I wrote a simple bash script to capture a new image every 60 seconds.
 You can set whatever interval you like, but I like 60 seconds.
 For one day that gives you 1440 images, if you’re keeping track at home.
 Depending on your image size and compression settings that could be over 1GB per day of still images.
 I’m currently using 1280×720 for my image size, as that works well when compiling video.